-DRAFT Not to be copied

 INQUIRY

 A Way to Strengthen Connections in Relationship

-By Ray Castellino, DC (retired), RPP., RCST
+by Ray Castellino, DC (retired), RPE., RCST

-May 2014, July 2015, August 2015
+May 2014, revised August 2015

 Here is a model that encourages and promotes mutual support and cooperation between people, the deepening of relationships, the melting of conflict, greater understanding and intimate connection.
 The central mechanism of this method is a process of coherent listening, connection between the listener or listeners and the person sharing or speaking.
 In the simplest of terms this is a method for listening from and through the heart.
 This model is designed to strengthen the connections in our individual social nervous systems, individually and collectively.
 This is a model that is especially useful for couples whether they are in conflict or are interested in deepening their relationship.
 Inquiry employs and promotes the principles of mutual support, cooperation, self and co-regulation, integrative tempo, understanding, empathy and compassion.

-On the onset I want to name that the primary effect this method can be to bring two people into harmonic resonance with each other.
+On the onset I want to name that the primary effect of this method can be to bring two people into harmonic resonance with each other.
 Rather than one person dominating the process, the inquiry method allows the two people to discover common coherent and contingent rhythms or tempos that enhance their connection.
 They have the opportunity to fully engage in a relational social nervous system.
-In many ways the energy between the people becomes more important than the content.
+In many ways, the energy between the people becomes more important than the content.
 It’s the quality of the energy that fosters the cooperation more than the ideas in the content.

-Another, observable effect of the Inquiry method is that as people deepen into cooperation with each other, they learn that the causes of their conflicts most often lay in the history of their ancestors, family systems and early pre-verbal life experiences.
-This can be very freeing because we have the potential to learn that the origin of the conflicts that we have with our loved ones may be that the conflictual energy was already there before we met, and that we are playing out the energy that we carry imprinted in our systems rather than being with each other in the depth of authentic connection with each other.
+Another observable effect of the Inquiry method is that, as people deepen into cooperation with each other, they learn that the causes of their conflicts most often lay in the history of their ancestors, family systems and early pre-verbal life experiences.
+This can be very freeing because we have the potential to learn that the origin of the conflicts that we have with our loved ones may be that the conflictual energy was already there before we met.
+We may be playing out the energy that we carry imprinted in our systems rather than being with each other in the depth of authentic connection with each other.

-On a greater societal level, we live in an era where competition, winning and financial gain are primary values in our cultures.
+On a greater societal level, we live in a time and place where competition, winning and financial gain are primary values in our culture.
 On the surface, these three values may be fine.
 Working for profit and financial gain with social awareness with the value of mutual support and cooperation supports the healthy distribution of wealth, resources and power through out our populations.

-However, examination of the consequences of playing out these values without social awareness and the absence of mutual support and cooperation are that personal relationships can be easily fractured, children easily misunderstood, hearts broken, friendships ruptured, business partners in legal conflicts and individuals or groups vying for power at the expense of others.
-In this atmosphere the will for profit and power override the sanctity of the individual spirit.
+However, the consequences of playing out these values without social awareness or mutual support and cooperation are that personal relationships can be easily fractured, children easily misunderstood, hearts broken, friendships ruptured, business partners in legal conflicts and individuals or groups vying for power at the expense of others.
+In this atmosphere, the will for profit and power override the sanctity of the individual spirit.
 A corporate will for profit overrides the most basic of human needs for compassion and connection.
-In this age, we are witnessing not only the disruption of our democratic republics, but, the breakdown of our primary social, economic institutions and the rapid destruction of our planet’s environment.
+In this age, we are witnessing not only the disruption of our democratic republics but also the breakdown of our primary social and economic institutions as well as the rapid destruction of our planet’s environment.

-Without an engaged social nervous system, there are commensurate of losses of empathy and compassion.
-So much of our socialization methods of children and educational practices easily isolate our children in ways that precludes primary conception and birth rights.
-At this point suffice it to just refer to the Preamble of the United States Declaration of Independence.
+Without an engaged social nervous system, there is a loss of empathy and compassion.
+Many of our socialization methods of children and educational practices isolate our children in ways that precludes primary conception and birth rights referred to in the Preamble of the United States Declaration of Independence.